 Election and Appointment

 The Federal Minister of Justice and Consumer Protection chairs the Committee for the Election of Judges.
 He and all members of the election committee are entitled to propose candidates.
-The consultative council for judicial appointments of the Federal Administrative Court issues a written opinion to each proposed new member.
+The consultative council for judicial appointments of the Federal Administrative Court issues a written opinion about each proposed new member.
 The Committee for the Election of Judges is not required to accept this vote.
 It elects the candidates it deems suitable by simple majority.

 The elected members are appointed by the Federal President if the Federal Minister agrees with the result.

 Most of the judges have previously worked in the administrative courts of the federal states.
 Judges may also have a background in federal or state administration.
 In particular the assembly of judges from all federal states and varying professional histories promotes balanced decisions and contributes to their acceptance.

 The legal status is defined by the German Judiciary Act.
 The judges are independent, which means not bound by instructions in the exercise of their duties and subject only to the law.